jhumelsine/jhumelsine.github.io/_posts/2024-07-22-yuri-evaluator.md

 ```

 ## This was going well... maybe too well.
-This was going well.
 We were slicing through the assignment like a hot knife through butter.

 We got multiplication to work.
 It was mostly a copy-and-paste of the addition implementation.

-Maybe it was going too well.
-I felt that Yuri needed to work on the assignment on his own, and if I didn’t send him home soon, we would have finished in short order.
+I felt that Yuri needed to work on the assignment on his own, and if I didn’t send him home soon, we would have finished most of the assignment in short order.

-Yuri said that he felt confident enough to complete it on his own.
+Yuri said that he felt confident enough to continue on his own.

 We had not tried expressions with different multiple operators such as `3 + 4 * 5`.
 This must evaluate `4 * 5` first to get `20` and then add `3` to get `23`.